Last updated on February 17th, 2022 at 10:55 am

 Rimini – 3 days

 Spend the remainder of your time in Rimini by the Adriatic coast.
-It’s a lovely little city with Roman roots, medieval castle, and some lovely beaches.
+It’s a lovely little city with Roman roots, a medieval castle, and some lovely beaches.
 Although the beach is a 20 minutes’ walk from town, so be sure to factor that in!

 Day 8 – explore Rimini’s past and the many Roman structures, in particular the Augustus Arch and the Tiberius Bridge.
 It was the start of the Aemilia Way that sees it flourish into medieval time under the rule of Malestesta from the 13th to the 16th century.